1iveowl/WebsocketClientLite.PCL/README.md

         clientPingMessage: "my ping message"); // default no message when set to null.
 ```

-It is only possible to use a `string` in this method.
+It is only possible to use a `string` as a message.
 For more advanced scenarios, the `ISender` has a `SendPing` method that can be used for full control when sending client pings as `string` or as `byte[]`.

 ## New in version 6.4

-Successfully tested with .NET 6.0.

 Previously the library only accepted the `ws` and `wss` scheme.
 Now `http` and `https` is also supported.